iMrLopez/ekocrate-popup/README.md

 }
 ```

-(Adding this rule is strictly necessary to allow the script to write to your database)
+(Adding this rule is strictly necessary to allow the script to write to your database).
+(This rule only enables writing to `ekocrate_users_zipcheck`, this, in order to make sure your db doesnt get open to the public).

 ## LIVE DEMO OF THE FORM